 For centuries, the roots of the North American black cohosh plant have been used for various ailments.
 Black cohosh is now a popular remedy for the symptoms of menopause.
-This has been especially true since the risks of a standard treatment for menopause -- hormone therapy -- were publicized in 2002.
+This has been especially true since the risks of a standard treatment for menopause -- hormone therapy -- were publicized more than a decade ago.

 Why do people take black cohosh?